 - SPED Practicum: Intermediate (Exc 333)

 She is a faculty member in the School of Education and the Program Coordinator for the Special Education Program at Bob Jones University.
+Recently, she completed her Applied Behavior Analysis (ABA) training as a line therapist to work with children with austims.
 She earned the following degrees: BS in Speech and Language Pathology/Audiology and Elementary Education and a MS in Special Education.
 She is presently working on a EdD in Special Education.
-Prior to assuming her present positions at the University, she held the following teaching positions: Learning Disabilities (LD) Resource teacher at Smith Center Elementary, an Itinerant LD teacher at Lebanon Elementary, and a homebound teacher, Behavioral Disorders (BD) teacher, a LD Resource teacher in the Manhattan, KS school district.
+Prior to assuming her present positions at the University, she held the following teaching positions: Learning Disabilities (LD) Resource teacher at Smith Center Elementary and Manhattan, KS school district, an Itinerant LD teacher at Lebanon Elementary, a homebound teacher, and Behavioral Disorders (BD) teacher.
 Next, she was a preschool teacher at Faith Baptist Childcare Center and a Christian educator at Faith Bible Academy.
-During her teaching experiences, she has taught learners with LD, BD, attention deficit/hyperactivity disorders (ADHD), intellectual and development disorders (IDD), and autism spectrum disorders (ASD).
+During her teaching experiences, she has taught learners who had various types of disabilities, such as LD, ADHD, and ASD.

 As a faculty member, she is responsible for teaching the Introduction to Exceptional Learners, Educational Procedures: Mild Disabilities, Characteristics: Emotional Disabilities, and Assessment in Special Education courses.
-In addition to teaching these major special education courses, she supervises teacher candidates in their field experiences and clinical practice.
-She takes students to local parent meetings, fund raisers, and local, state, and regional conferences.
+In addition to teaching these major special education courses, she supervises teacher candidates in their field experiences.
+She takes students to local parent meetings and local, state, and regional conferences.

 As a community member, she helps teach a Preschool Sunday School class and volunters to help prepare meals for families living in the Ronald McDonald House.
-She participates in fundraising walks for Hidden Treasure Christian Schools and Autism STRIDES.
-She serves on the School Improvement Council for Lake Forest Elementary.
-She attends Autism Connention parent meetings.
-She is a member of the Council of Exceptional Children (CEC).
-She is board member and secretary for the South Carolina Branch of International Dyslexia Association and the President-elect for Teacher Education Division of CEC.
+She supports the fundraising activities for Hidden Treasure Christian School and Autism STRIDES.
+She is a member of the Council of Exceptional Children (CEC) and the President for the Teacher Education Division of CEC.
+She is board member and treasurer for the South Carolina Branch of International Dyslexia Association.
 She loves to bake, read, travel, crochet, watch sports, play games, and sew.